andyatkinson/andyatkinson.github.io/_posts/2023-05-24-pgday-chicago.md

 ## Dry Run with Crunchy Data
 Elizabeth Garrett Christensen ([@sqlliz](https://twitter.com/sqlliz)) and I were messaging and I mentioned doing a dry run.
 Elizabeth offered to open it up to her team members at [Crunchy Data](https://www.crunchydata.com)!

-Elizabeth and I have supported each other with presentation reviews and rubber ducking on PostgreSQL topics, and I really recommending building a community of peer reviewers.
+Elizabeth and I have supported each other with presentation reviews and rubber ducking on PostgreSQL topics, and I really appreciate having her in my network of peer reviewers and supporters (and recommend building yours!).

 I gave the talk first there and received helpful feedback.
 Liz also introduced me to [Chris](https://www.crunchydata.com/blog/author/christopher-winslett), [Keith](https://github.com/keithf4), and more team members.
 Thanks Liz!